-Join us on Saturday, May 6th at 1100 AM as we celebrate National Wildfire Community Preparedness Day.
+Take action on your property and within your neighborhood, before smoke fills the air.
 At a time when wildfires are causing more damage to homes and businesses each year, Preparedness Day is a reminder that there are many things we can do to be prepared for wildfire.
-The event serves as means … More National Wildfire Community Preparedness Day 2017
+The day serves as a means to inspire and encourage people … More National Wildfire Preparedness Day!
+May 5th 2018

 In the West it’s a matter of when, not if, wildfire impacts our community.
 The Teton Area Wildfire Protection Coalition encourages all residents to clear and maintain the home ignition zone around their residences and outbuildings.
 The 2017 Fall Clean- Up offers a great incentive to pick up the yard, clean out the gutters, and … More Fall Clean Up

 Fires are natural to our ecosystem and are beneficial to wildlife.
 Read to learn more!